AI in Sports and Entertainment

 AI's impact on music is already significant.
 Machine-learning tools can compose original tracks from simple prompts, mix and master songs, and even write lyrics.

-For example, AI-powered playlist generators (like Spotify’s new feature) let users type a mood or theme to get an instant custom playlist.
+- AI-powered playlist generators let users type a mood or theme for instant custom playlists

-AI also improves accessibility, providing automatic subtitles and translations to make music videos and podcasts reach global audiences.
+- Automatic subtitles and translations make music videos reach global audiences

 Audience Personalization